installKnox/installKnox/README.md

 - 👋 Hi, I’m @installKnox
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and python for my project
 - 📫 How to reach me? : instagram @doksan8